 Household Hazardous Waste can be disposed of at select York Region Waste Depots.
 For more information, please refer to York Region's HHW program by visiting York.ca/hhw or calling 1-866-665-6752.

 Electronic waste (e-waste) items such as televisions, computers, cameras, video game consoles, printers, and DVD players are not collected through regular curbside pick-up and do not belong in the garbage or blue box.
 E-waste items contain valuable resources and hazardous materials that need to be recycled, reused, or disposed of responsibly.

 E-waste items can be dropped off at select York Region Waste Depots for proper disposal.
 For more information, including a list of accepted items and item limits, visit York Region's website.

-Recycling used rechargeable batteries that no longer hold a charge is easy and environmentally friendly.
-The Rechargeable Battery Recycling Corporation (RBRC) has set up convenient drop-off facilities in many locations for you to drop off your used rechargeable batteries for recycling.
-Call 1-800-8BATTERY or visit www.rbrc.org to learn more including where you can drop off batteries for recycling in Newmarket.
+Recycling used batteries is environmentally friendly.
+The Rechargeable Battery Recycling Corporation (RBRC) provides convenient drop-off facilities to drop off your used rechargeable batteries.
+Call 1-800-8BATTERY or visit the